software-tools-books/js4ds/lessons/callbacks.md

 FIXME-14: diagram

-- More useful when the function passed in takes arguments
+- More useful when the function passed in takes parameters

 ```js
 const pipeline = (initial, first, second) => {